lewisrodgers/codelabs/google-admin-sdk-api/README.md

 ## Usage

 Pass in the email of the user to impersonate (must have G Suite admin privileges) as the first argument and the G Suite domain name as the second.
+If all goes well, you should see a list of users from the domain.

 ```
 python main.py [USEREMAIL] [DOMAIN]